AlexPetul/django_custom_jsonfield/README.md

 to correctly display the expected JSON schema.
 To access this feature, install the package with the `[drf]` extra.

 ## Migrating existing data
-The `CustomJSONField` does not impose constraints on existing data.
+The `CustomJSONField` does not impose any constraints on existing data.
 Therefore, you can change a field from default `JSONField` to `CustomJSONField` even if some rows violate the schema.
-However, it is recommended to follow these steps to sure a smooth transition:
+However, it is recommended to follow these steps to ensure a smooth transition:

 1. **Create a new field**: add a new field of type `CustomJSONField` to your model.
 2. **Data migration**: Perform a data migration to copy the values from the old field to the new field, ensuring the data conforms to the schema.